- Our Therapists

 Kahneman, D., Krueger, A.B., Schkade, D., Schwartz, N., & Stone, A.A.
 (2006).
 Would You Be

 Happier If You Were Richer?
 A Focusing Illusion.
 CEPS Working Paper No. 125.

 Recent Blog Posts

-abuse acceptance ACT addiction alternative treatments anxiety bipolar brain Chronic Pain compassion defusion depression exposure therapy gender gratitude grief happiness health psychology holidays insomnia inspiration jet lag light therapy medications mindfulness OCD pets PTSD relationships sad schizophrenia seasonal affective disorder shame sleep stigma trauma travel values veterans
+abuse acceptance ACT addiction alternative treatments anxiety bipolar brain Chronic Pain compassion defusion depression exposure therapy gender gratitude grief hair pulling happiness health psychology holidays insomnia inspiration jet lag light therapy medications mindfulness misophonia OCD pain pets PTSD relationships sad schizophrenia seasonal affective disorder shame skin picking sleep stigma trauma travel trichotillomania values veterans